mikadosoftware/devmanual/docs/chapters/mind/software-literate-company.rst

 Covent Garden.
 It was a fine Summers day and the evening is sharply cooking.

-I look around at the 90 odd developers, graduates and entrepreneurs in the room, and, as I have been persuaded to sponsor this meeting, now all I have to do a quick speech.
+I look around at the 90 odd developers, graduates and entrepreneurs in the room, and, as I have been persuaded to sponsor this meeting, now all I have to do is give a quick speech.

-I never quite know what to do for these sort of speeches - do I decide to give a history lesson.
+I never quite know what to do for these sort of speeches - so I decide to give a history lesson.
 Yes.
 A history lesson.
 Gripping stuff, some were even rolling their eyes in excitement.